drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Demuxlet.rst

 Citation
 --------
-If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `Demuxlet <https://www.nature.com/articles/nbt.4042>`__.
+If you used the Demuxafy platform for analysis, please reference our preprint_ as well as `Demuxlet <https://www.nature.com/articles/nbt.4042>`__.